BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 Pokémon Reborn Episode 17 actually came out and allowed players to get two badges, so there is still a bit of content left in the chapter.
 First is some optional content.

+**Relationship Point Choices:**
+- Talk to Hardy in Calcenon City after defeating Titania (+1 Hardy)

 If you haven't yet gotten the Mega-Z Ring, the quest will now be opened back up if you'd like to complete it now.
 Head over to the Nightclub and talk to Arclight to get started, then checkout the respective [section of the walkthrough](#mega-z-ring-quest) for steps.

 Even if you have completed this part, fly over to the Nightclub anyways, where you can pet Jolteon for the quest.

 Head over to the Grand Hall.
 Now that we've beaten Titania, we can fund another restoration project.